eliasdejong/viperlith/docs/HTML_STREAMING.md

 ## Simple Web Server Architecture
-Now let us address some backend architecture.
-What does a Datastar backend look like?
+What options do we have to structure our backend?
 We will work our way up from a simple web server, all the way up to a CQRS architecture used by Viperlith.

 A simple web server + database might look like this:
 ```